Preparing Teachers for Collaborative Classrooms

 Incorporating peer collaboration in the classroom requires the transmissive model of teaching (where pupils adopt a passive role and learn only what the teacher teaches them directly), in order to give way to a more transformative model (where the teacher adopts a new role and organizes the learning process so that the pupils can also learn from each other).

 Developing this new transformative role is one of the main challenges facing the introduction of and the endurance of cooperative learning in schools (Sharan, 2010).
-The teacher is no longer a transmitter of knowledge but, rather, someone who builds scenarios which ensure suitable interdependence and interaction between pupils, who promotes and supports productive and constructive relationships, dialogue, and communication, and by doing so, hands over the control and leadership of the activity to the pupils (Mayordomo & Onrubia, 2015).
+The teacher is no longer a transmitter of knowledge but, rather, someone who builds scenarios that ensure suitable interdependence and interaction between pupils, who promotes and supports productive and constructive relationships, dialogue, and communication, and by doing so, hands over the control and leadership of the activity to the pupils (Mayordomo & Onrubia, 2015).

 The teacher’s role in a cooperative classroom has been outlined theoretically (Gillies, 2007; Sharan, 2015) and some empirical studies have started to define what functions the teacher should develop.
 Kaendler, Wiedmann, Rummel, and Spada (2015) present an initial theoretical framework for the teaching competencies required to introduce CL in the classroom.
 They distinguish between three moments: before pupil interaction takes place (preactive or planning stage), during the interaction between pupils (interactive), and at the end of the activity (postactive or reflective stage).